sheldonh/calculation/README.md

-That last arrangement highlights the major risk to realization of the value of the strategy: if acceptance tests are not expressed exclusively in business domain language and agnostic to the implementation domain, the interface of model components will bleed up into the interface of the imperative test provider.
+That last arrangement highlights the major risk to realization of the value of the strategy: if acceptance tests are not expressed exclusively in business domain language and agnostic to the implementation domain, the interface of model components will bleed up into the interface of the imperative tester.
 Then solution implementations can no longer be varied independently.

 And so the Achilles heel of declarative acceptance tests remains the skill of the group defining the tests.